ankamsarav/node-rest-template/README.md

    Launch the application in debug mode.

-- `gulp serve --debug` (TODO: fix this - it is not working)

-    Launch debugger with node-inspector.

-- `gulp serve --debug-brk` (TODO: fix this - it is not working)

-    Launch debugger and break on 1st line with node-inspector.

 ### Run application in production mode

-- `npm start`
+- `node server/server.js | bunyan -o short`

-or Use `forever` to automatically restart the application in case of a failure:
+You may use `forever` to automatically restart the application in case of a failure:

-- `forever start server/server.js`
+- `forever start server/server.js | bunyan -o short`